 While you may help your child figure out a math problem or proofread an English essay from time to time, teaching him or her successful study habits and strategies is not always so simple.
 Our tutors in the Wilmington region use a wide range of study tactics, tips and techniques to teach practical skills that can be used both inside and outside the classroom: time management, organization, academic planning and more.▼

 We Can Help With All Kinds of Study Skills, Including:

 Boosting Skills and Confidence

 Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
-This is the reason our study skills tutors in the Wilmington region consider the bigger picture.
-Our program has been developed to focus on successfully preparing your son or daughter is well prepared for the mounting course loads and expectations to come.
-This involves teaching strategies for setting goals and equipping students with study tips that can be applied in a variety of situations.
+This is why our study skills tutors in the Wilmington region take the bigger picture into account.
+We have specially designed our program to make certain your son or daughter is well prepared for the mounting course loads and expectations to come.
+This involves teaching strategies for setting goals and equipping students with study tips that can be used over and over again.

 - How to effectively organize schoolwork and a personal study area, set personal expectations and use an academic planner.

 - Navigating college admissions requirements, including the college admission essay.

 - How to interview for a job and write an effective resume and cover letter.